-As COVID-19 spreads rapidly in the United States, schools and districts are facing difficult decisions around how to protect their students and staff while continuing to prioritize learning and equity.
+As COVID-19 continues to spread rapidly in the United States, schools and districts face difficult decisions around how to protect their students and staff while continuing to prioritize learning and equity.

 We will work to update this page regularly with the best available guidance as the COVID-19 pandemic evolves.